kerberjg/kerberjg/README.md

 I'm a senior full-stack engineer, cloud architect and UI/UX designer!

-I'm passionate about creating UI with a great look&feel, I mainly work with Flutter/Dart (which I contribute to),
+I'm passionate about creating UI with a great look&feel, I mainly work with Flutter/Dart (which I contribute to), React,
 and build backends using Node.js, TypeScript, Docker/Kubernetes.

 I also spend a lot of time designing Cloud Architectures and writing Software Design Documents,